Coleridge-Initiative/big-data-and-social-science/docs/02-ChapterWeb.md

   'url': u'http://hhmi.org/scientists/susan-l-ackerman'}]
 ```

-Programmatically Iterating over the Search Results
+** Programmatically Iterating over the Search Results **

-So now we know we can process a page from a website to generate usefully
+Now we know we can process a page from a website to generate useful
 structured data.
 However, this was only the first page of results.
 We
 need to do this for each page of results if we want to capture all the
 HHMI investigators.
 We could just look at the number of pages that our
 search returned manually, but to make this more general we can actually
 scrape the page to find that piece of information and use that to
-calculate how many pages we need to work through.
+calculate how many pages we need to iterate through.

 The number of results is found in a `div` with the class "view-headers" as a
 piece of free text ("Showing 1--20 of 493 results").
 We need to grab the